CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/CONTRIBUTING.md

 - **[Fork](https://www.youtube.com/watch?v=f5grYMXbAV0&list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD&index=5) this repository.** Work with a copy of this repository.

 - **Send [Pull Requests](https://github.com/CreativeDiscoveryMuseumMediaLab/cdm-mozilla-critter-jump/pulls) to the `dev` branch.** All Pull Requests must be sent to the `dev` branch from your `feature` branch.
-The `master` branch is the latest release and PRs to that branch will be closed.
+The `master` branch is the latest release and PRs to that branch will be closed (see Cloud9 setup below for easy, one-line command).

 - **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
 The more focused a PR is, the faster it will get attention and be merged.
 Extra files changing only whitespace or trash files will likely get your PR closed.